 - Students who have completed fewer than 7 semesters are automatically given a fixed day of the week for chapel according to their College and year.
 (See E. Chapel Times for designated days.)
 Thus, only students who need to change the day of the week or need to repeat the course must register. - 2) Returning students, readmitted students, students transferring in the spring semester of 2021, and students in or past their 8th semester must register for chapel in person. - 3) In principle, drill credits are limited to 1 credit per semester.
 Students may additionally register for Chapel (drill credits) not completed in the previous semester, but may not register for drill credits for the next semester ahead of time. - 4) Students can only register for a maximum of 2 make-up days per credit per semester. - 5) Students who have not completed chapel credits (a total of 8 credits) before their semester of graduation may not graduate and complete the school year according to article 48 clause 3 of Ewha's Regulations.
-Students transferring as juniors must complete 4 credits. - 6) For 2021 Spring Semester only, students are able to register courses that overlap with Chapel. - If there are any changes related to Corona 19, we will inform you through the notice on the Ewha homepage.
+Students transferring as juniors must complete 4 credits. - If there are any changes related to Corona 19, we will inform you through the notice on the Ewha homepage.